neelsoumya/basic_statistics/README.md

 # basic_statistics

 This is a repository for teaching the basics of statistics for data science.
-It is intended for use in an introductory data science class and/or for working professionals who want to learn the basics of data science.
+It is intended for use in an introductory data science class and/or for working professionals who want to learn the basics of data science and statistics.

 * Type 1 and Type 2 errors and p value